-As your growing 22-month-old learns new skills, she might get frustrated when she has trouble doing—or isn’t allowed to do—the thing she wants.
+As your growing 22-month-old learns new skills, they might get frustrated when they have trouble doing—or aren't allowed to do—the thing they want.
 But resist the urge to always jump in and help.
 A little challenge from time to time helps your child gain more independence.

 Average weight for a 22-month-old is 25.4 pounds for girls and 25.9 pounds for boys.
 Average height for a 22-month-old is 33.4 inches for girls and 33.9 inches for boys.

-• Motor skills.
-Your 22-month-old might be kicking a ball, walking backwards, and perhaps even balancing on one foot while holding onto a sturdy chair or wall.
-Soon, she might be able to pedal a tricycle.
+- Motor skills.
+Your 22-month-old might be kicking a ball, walking backwards and perhaps even balancing on one foot while holding onto a sturdy chair or wall.
+Soon, they might be able to pedal a tricycle.

-• Potty Training.
+- Potty training.
 Some 22-month-olds show signs of potty training readiness.
-You can start encouraging him to sit on the potty.
-But beware of putting pressure on your kid to potty train—it's still early.
-He’s more likely to be ready to start once he reaches 27 to 32 months.
+You can start encouraging your kiddo to sit on the potty, but beware of putting pressure on them to potty train—it's still early.
+Toddlers are more likely to be ready once they reach 30 months.

 As your child gets older, here’s advice on how to deal with new behaviors:

-• Autism.
+- Autism.
 At the upcoming two-year checkup, your child's pediatrician will likely ask you a series of questions about your child's behavior to look for signs of autism.
-But if you have any concerns about your child's behavior, you shouldn't feel shy about bringing them up to the doctor before that.
+However, if you have concerns, don’t hesitate to bring them to your pediatrician’s attention before your next scheduled visit.
+The usual screening age is 18 months.

-• Exploration.
-Try not to be alarmed if your toddler starts touching her private parts.
-This is normal for both boys and girls at this stage and isn’t cause for concern.
+- Exploration.
+Try not to be alarmed if your toddler starts touching their private parts.
+This is normal for both boys and girls at this stage and is no cause for concern.

 Common health questions parents of 22-month-old toddlers have include:

 The key to feeding a 22-month-old is variety.
-Even if you know she's only going to eat her rice, it's still important to serve the chicken and veggies with it.
+Even if you know they’re only going to eat rice, it's still important to serve the chicken and veggies with it.

-About three 8-ounce cups of whole milk per day is recommended for a 22-month-old, if she doesn't get calcium from other foods.
+About three 8-ounce cups of whole milk per day is recommended for a 22-month-old, if they don't get calcium from other foods.
 Aim for about 700 mg of calcium total per day.

 If you're weaning your 22-month-old from breastfeeding, remember to go slow.
 Drop one daily nursing session for at least three to seven days before dropping the next.
 If you go too fast, you could risk plugged ducts and infection.
-Plus, it's a transition that could have an emotional effect on your child, so she may need a little extra comfort while weaning.
+Plus, it's a transition that can have an emotional effect on your child, so they may need a little extra comfort while weaning.